Keon-Jukes/Keon-Jukes/README.md

   “Never forget that intelligence rules the world and ignorance carries the burden.
 Therefore, remove yourself as far from ignorance as possible and seek as far as possible to be intelligent.” - **Marcus Garvey**
 </td></tr></table>

-<table><tr><td>
-  “I trust that you will so live today as to realize that you are masters of your own destiny, masters of your fate; if there is anything you want in this world, it is for you to strike out with confidence and faith in self and reach for it.” - Marcus Garvey
-</td></tr></table>

 <!-- ![image](https://github.com/terraformer-keon/terraformer-keon/blob/main/Create_banner.png?raw=true "Footer") -->
 <!-- ![image](https://github.com/terraformer-keon/terraformer-keon/blob/main/GitHubBanner%20(1).png?raw=true "Footer") -->